Acertig/kitsune/README.md

         comments = await client.fetch_comments(gallery.id) # Fetching the comments from a doujin

 ```
+More examples and explanations can be found on the documentation.

 Special thanks to hentai-chan for sharing the API endpoints.
 They were necessary for this async version of the wrapper to work.